 Power of Reading - Kingston & Richmond

-This project is run in partnership with Achieving for Children and co-delivered with Debbie Thomas – Achieving for Children's Lead School Improvement Adviser for English
+This project is run in partnership with Achieving for Children and co-delivered with Debbie Thomas – Achieving for Children's Lead School Improvement Adviser for English.
+There is a bulk booking offer of 10 places for £10,000.

 The Power of Reading is a school development project which engages teachers and children in the literacy curriculum using high quality books and proven teaching approaches.
 Find out about training running nationally.